refi64/mathworks/README.md

 mathworks
 =========

 A simple Python math library.
 There is no documentation yet, but there will be soon.
+Zip at https://code.google.com/p/mathworks/.

 Version history: